thanhnguyen2187/islet-site/content/posts/leetcode-363-max-sum-of-rectangle-no-larger-than-k.md

 ---

-I struggled with the problem for a while, and reading a lot of explanations did help, but I thought that it would be great if there is something better.
+I struggled with the problem for a while, and reading a lot of explanations did help, but I thought that it would be great if there had been something better.
 The post is a "reference" in the sense that I am going to clarify some sample codes.

 ## Description